 Zane Conant Norville

-Zane is a Stanford senior majoring in Bioengineering.
-He has worked in the Malenka and STAAR labs since his frosh year, and is now completing a senior honors thesis that combines machine learning with optogenetic stimulation and fiber photometry during aggressive behavior.
+Zane is a Stanford graduate who majored in Bioengineering.
+He worked in the Malenka and STAAR labs since his frosh year, and completed a senior honors thesis that combined machine learning with optogenetic stimulation and fiber photometry during aggressive behavior.
 Outside of the lab, he is the National Co-President of United Students for Veterans' Health and enjoys distance running and spending time outdoors.

 Our lab is located right in the heart of Stanford's medical campus

 Don't miss the Chihuly glass sculpture in the lobby of our building